 Sustainable action as a central guiding principle for the future runs from the European sustainability strategy through the national concretization into the different areas of our activities.
 The construction industry has a strong influence on this and can make a major contribution to sustainable development due to the required material and monetary resources in conjunction with the resulting environmental impacts.
 So far, the term 'sustainable building' has mostly been related ti building construction.
 In the fields of infrastructures and civil engineering, however, there is no overarching assessment and certification system to determine the sustainability of measures and associated structures.

-Against this background, a one-day workshop was organized by the KIT Coordination Office of the Water Resarch Network Baden-Württemberg with scientific support from Prof. Elke Petersson and Dr. Sonja Cypra (Karlsruhe University of Applied Sciences).
-The aim was to identify research questions and cooperation opportunities in this area for the water sector and to agree on first working steps for their processing.
-In this context, a keynote speech in the form of a project-related experience report from Switzerland on the application of SIA 112/2 was held.
-Following this, relevant questions were collected in the form of an open space.
-In the afternoon, a selection of these was intensified in group workshops and concretized in the direction of research projects.
+Against this background, a workshop was organized by the KIT Coordination Office of the Water Research Network Baden-Württemberg with scientific support from Prof. Elke Petersson and Dr. Sonja Cypra (Karlsruhe University of Applied Sciences).
+The aim was to identify research questions and cooperation opportunities for the water sector.
+22 representatives from universities and from practice (engineering offices, public authorities, water supply) attended the workshop.